Doda River: Geography

 The Doda River contributes to the minimal agricultural production of the Zanskar valley by providing irrigation to the fields of barley, wheat, buckwheat and peas.
-Accessible in the summer, the Pensi La mountain pass at the source of the river receives heavy snowfall along with the other pass Zojila, which cuts off the Stod Valley from the rest of the country during winter, and the river freezes during this season.
+Accessible in the summer, the Pensi La mountain pass at the source of the river receives heavy snowfall along with the other pass, Zojila, which cuts off the Stod Valley from the rest of the country during the winter season when the river freezes.
 The river source at Pensi La lies 350 km east from the Srinagar, the capital of Jammu and Kashmir.
 The Doda River is famous for adventure sports.
-Rafting events are organised throughout the length of the Doda and the Zanskar.
+Rafting events are organised along the length of the Doda and the Zanskar.